zencart/documentation/content/user/miscellaneous/age_check.md

 There is no certain way to check on a visitor's age, but you can check that the date of birth that they have given you would make them at least 18 (or any other age you choose).

-To do this create an over-ride file in your template for <code>includes/modules/create_account.php</code>.
+To do this create an override file in your template for <code>includes/modules/create_account.php</code>.

 Find the section of code that reads
 <pre>